TILOS-AI-Institute/MacroPlacement/README.md

     - [Proxy Cost](https://tilos-ai-institute.github.io/MacroPlacement/Docs/ProxyCost/) documentation gives implementation details to enable reproduction of the wirelength, density and congestion costs used by [Circuit Training](https://github.com/google-research/circuit_training).
   - [Other Links](#other-links)

+## **Recent Updates**
+- **3 Nov 2024**: We have posted a new [Protobuf-to-LEF/DEF converter](CodeElements/FormatTranslators/README.md), along with scaled versions of Google Brain's Ariane design in both Protobuf and LEF/DEF formats, as described in the [IEEE DATC RDF update paper](https://vlsicad.ucsd.edu/Publications/Conferences/412/c412.pdf) ([https://doi.org/10.1145/3676536.3697136](https://doi.org/10.1145/3676536.3697136)) at ICCAD-2024.
+Some [new calibration results](./Docs/OurProgress/README.md#Oct26102024) (HPWL and runtime) for RePlAce and Cadence CMP are also provided in our Our Progress chronology.

 ## **FAQs**
 **1. Why are you doing this?**